I once recorded a podcast episode with Seth Godin where we talked about storytelling — and he made a point I thought was fascinating.

 Because you’re a pro, you have more control over your writing voice than regular people do.
 Use that skill to convey the kinds of qualities you want to see more of in your clients.

-Good copywriting clients today don’t just want wordsmiths — they also want content strategists.
+Prospects today don’t just want wordsmiths — they also want content strategists.
 (Whether or not that’s the phrase they would use.)
-They want writers who understand how the web works today.
+Terrific clients want writers who understand how the web works today.

 It’s hard to come across as informed and web-savvy when your site design looks 10 years out of date.